pfefferle/wordpress-reply-context/README.md

 Beta!!!

-a first attempt not far away from beeing final!
+a first attempt... far away from beeing final!
+It works but it looks really ugly :)